shreyanjoshi/Self-Custody-Guide/Self-Custody_SingleSig.md

     e) You can also think of giving dividing your mnemonic in 2 pieces of six words each(or some other combination) and giving them to two trustworthy people in your life you trust to not collude to steal your money.

     These backups will allow you to recover your wallet in cases your mobile phone and/or first back up is missing, lost, stolen, or damaged.
 Remember to move your funds to a new wallet/mnemonic in case any of your backups get compromised.

 Self-custody of Bitcoin comes with the responsibility of securing your mnemonic and managing your backup locations.
 Self-custody always comes with a unique set of potential risks and vulnerabilities for each individual depending on their life situation, place of residence, risk appetite, personal ring of trust etc.
 Please take the required time and necessary precautions to ensure the security of your Bitcoin, ie, using Standard Wallets, keeping the mnemonic and backups private, and regularly checking your backup locations.

-## Common Risks associated with Hot Wallets:
+## Common risks and mistakes associated with securing Hot Wallets:

 ### Hacking